MailTape/MailTape-v1/_posts/2014-04-06-Blitz-The-Ambassador.md

 # Africa is the Future

 Buying a ticket to explore Africa, this is what you may want to do after having listened to **Afropolitan Dreams**, the new much awaited album of [Blitz The Ambassador](http://blitz.mvmt.com/ "Blitz The Ambassador") (release date april 28th).
 Mixing poetry, afrobeat, hip-hop with a stunning flow and featuring Oxmo Puccino, Seun Kuti, Angelique Kidjo and Nneka, his music lighted a big green YES in my mind.
 Truly motivated to make a change, he’ll do everything he can to show you Africa is the future.
-As he sings _"never in this game for the glory, just to care for Africa, yes that’s all my story and all I had was a dollar and a dream"_.
+As he sings _"Never in the game for the glory, just a kid from Africa, here to tell my story, and all I had was a dollar and a dream"_.

 # His morning inspiration